 They are so easy to make and I love how they came out.

 Once the table was set I knew my vision had come true!

-If you are looking for entertaining supplies, check out all of these items below.
+If you are looking for entertaining supplies, check out all of these items from Amazon Home.

 The only thing I had left to do was to make the entire meal!

-But I wasn’t worried because my daughter in law Charlotte is an amazing cook and we had so much fun cooking the dinner together.
+But I wasn’t worried because my daughter-in-law Charlotte is an amazing cook and we had so much fun cooking dinner together.